Surdjak/VS_ModsUpdater_v2/README.md

 path: Full path to the directory where your Vintage Story mods are installed on your computer.
 This is crucial for the application to find your mods.
 (Example for Windows: C:\Users\Jerome\AppData\Roaming\VintagestoryData\Mods)

 [Language]
 language: Language code to use for the application interface (e.g., en_US for English, fr_FR for French).
-Make sure the corresponding language file exists in the `lang` subdirectory.
+This value must correspond to the name of a file (without the `.json` extension) present in the `lang` subdirectory of the application.
+Make sure the corresponding language file exists.

 [Game_Version]
 user_game_version: Maximum game version target for mod updates.